SarahARauf/KelantanFlood/README.md

 # Kelantan Flood Predictor

 A streamlit based app that predicts the occurrence of a flood in 10 districts in Kelantan.
+View the deployed project at: https://kelantan-flood-warning.streamlit.app/

 <h2> Source of Data </h2>
 <ul>